Plantoo888/Enzo-s-BSE-portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE In my third milestone, I am making a cover for my components to make it more compect and make it look better.
+My bioggest challenge was soldering all my stuff to my perf board beacause